jheddings/indigo-prometheus/README.md

 You can choose to present variables, devices or both.
 If you run into performance issues with either option, please submit an issue.

+### Custom Metrics

+In addition to the automatic metrics for devices and variables, you can create devices in Indigo that will present custom metrics for scraping.

 ## Viewing Data

 Once your plugin is configured, you can view the metrics by visiting